-The following table shows net sales, operating profit and margin and diluted earnings per share growth for fiscal 2012 compared to fiscal 2011.
-The fiscal 2012 results include \$7.3 million in costs associated with the acquisition of Blue Tomato, including one-time acquisition costs, amortization of intangible assets and the costs associated with the future incentive payments related to the transaction as well as \$2.1 million in charges for the relocation of our home office and ecommerce fulfillment center:
+The following table shows net sales, operating profit and margin and diluted earnings per share growth for fiscal 2013 compared to fiscal 2012.
+The fiscal 2013 results include a \$2.7 million benefit for the correction of an prior year error related to our calculation to account for rent expense on a straight-line basis and a \$1.3 million expense for a litigation settlement.
+Charges in fiscal 2013 associated with the acquisition of Blue Tomato netted to a benefit of \$0.1 million primarily related to a \$2.6 million benefit for the reversal of the previously recorded expense associated with future incentive payments related to the transaction, offset by \$2.3 million for the amortization of intangible assets.
+The fiscal 2012 results include \$7.3 million in costs associated with the acquisition of Blue Tomato, including one-time acquisition costs, amortization of intangible assets and the costs associated with the future incentive payments related to the transaction, as well as \$2.1 million in charges for the relocation of our home office and ecommerce fulfillment center.

-Fiscal Year Ended February 2, 2013 (1) January 28, 2012 % Change Net sales (in thousands) \$669,393 \$555,874 20% Operating profit (in thousands) \$ 68,542 \$ 60,232 14% Operating margin 10.2% 10.8% Diluted earnings per share \$ 1.35 \$ 1.20 13%
+Fiscal 2013 (1) Fiscal 2012 (1) % Change Net sales (in thousands) \$724,337 \$669,393 8% Operating profit (in thousands) \$ 72,842 \$ 68,542 6% Operating margin 10.1% 10.2% Diluted earnings per share \$ 1.52 \$ 1.35 13%

-(1) The fiscal year ended February 2, 2013 consisted of 53 weeks versus 52 weeks in the fiscal year ended January 28, 2012.
+(1) Fiscal 2013 consisted of 52 weeks versus 53 weeks in fiscal 2012.